Student20231/Hello/h5 Not Byzantine.md

 <img width="960" alt="Creation of address" src="https://github.com/Student20231/Hello/assets/149126670/ba0a101f-f4f5-4025-9408-77a0dd97e20f">

-Then, I copied the adress and inserted in the first faucet:
+Then, I copied the adress and inserted in the first faucet (Bitcoin testnet faucet, 2023):

 <img width="671" alt="Attempt 1" src="https://github.com/Student20231/Hello/assets/149126670/67044f79-9ec9-451a-9650-26b74965687c">

-Since I didn`t notice any change in my wallet I proceeded to attempt 2:
+Since I didn`t notice any change in my wallet I proceeded to attempt 2 (Kuttler, 2023):

 <img width="510" alt="Attempt 2" src="https://github.com/Student20231/Hello/assets/149126670/cdf168a0-8693-4bb8-b630-c89c32d28bcc">

 In here, the author referred that the transaction would be manual and it could take days to do, which for me it is a bit suspicious.

-Therefore, I went for attempt 3:
+Therefore, I went for attempt 3 (Coinfaucet, 2023):

 <img width="574" alt="Attempt 3" src="https://github.com/Student20231/Hello/assets/149126670/4f406eb0-a399-4b73-9775-ebd69d3a8afc">